 3 States of Man – Kayika is the physical action, Vaachika is spoken words and Manasika is thoughts or mind

-3 states of Divinity – These denote the three state of Lord Shiva namely, Arupa, Rupa Arupa and Sarupa.
-These mean without form, form without form and with form, respectively.
+3 states of Divinity – These denote the three states of Lord Shiva namely, Arupa, Rupa Arupa, and Sarupa.
+These mean without form, form without form, and with form, respectively.

 There can be other theories too, but the above are more popular ones.